 Teachers today have to take into account so many different factors that go into preparing a lesson, because our student population is rapidly changing.
 Kids are no longer “tracked” in the traditional sense; instead, most of our classes have students with all kinds of learning abilities, including those who may need a little extra help accessing the curriculum.

-Differentiated instruction has become a way for us to deliver the key concepts to all students, but scaffold our lessons so that students of all abilities can demonstrate their understanding in the ways that best suit them.
+Differentiated instruction has become a way for us not only to deliver the key concepts to all students, but scaffold our lessons so that students of all abilities can demonstrate their understanding in the ways that best suit them.
 For my classes, I know that Storyboard That has given me a useful tool for delivering the same material to my students, and an easy way to assess different learning styles and abilities.

 My classroom is divided into groups all year long; each group rotates every term, so all students have had an opportunity to work with all of the other students in the room by the end of the year.
 This set-up becomes a great way for kids to help each other learn, rather than me standing up at the front of the room all day, or micro-managing their learning and group activities.

 For instance, if I want to assess students’ understanding of the six elements of Dystopian fiction, but I have students in the room with reading comprehension difficulty, processing speed obstacles, social-emotional issues, and other common difficulties our students endure nowadays, I can split it up for the group.
 I can assign different tasks for the storyboard: one student in the group needs to find examples from the reading of the first three elements; another student can find the last three.
 Both students need to find good quotes that highlight these elements.
 Another student can begin depicting the element in a storyboard.
 A fourth student can be the proofreader and final-checker.
 In this way, students naturally divvy up tasks that suit their abilities, and if I am especially concerned, I can assign the tasks that I know each student in the group can do.
 By the end, they have an awesome storyboard presentation that they can get up and share with the class.